thurm64/ThurmChess/README.md

 Stockfish.js is not my work, go check out the people who are way smarter than me that made it [here](https://github.com/nmrugg/stockfish.js).

-All gamemodes other than online can be played offline as they don't require network components.